ChuckBryan/FluentBuilder/README.md

     .WithProperty(x => x.LastName, "Kelso")
     .Build();
 ```
 If the object that you want to build isn't complex, then go a head and use the standard Object Initializer syntax.
-But, if it fairly complex to create, use SimplyBuildIt.
+But, if it complex, use SimplyBuildIt.